Where did Kiwifruit originate from?

 Appearance and growth

 Kiwis are perennial, liana-like growing, deciduous creeping plants.
-The flowers of the Kiwi plant, with its large and wheel shape, appear from June to July.
+With their extensive and wheel shape, the flowers of the Kiwi plant appear from June to July.
 Its flowers hold snow-white and later yellowish petals with many golden-yellow stamens.

 The Kiwifruits develop only from female flowers.
-Depending on the variety, they are large and cylindrical berries, which is covered by a densely hairy brown skin.
+Depending on the variety, they are large and cylindrical berries covered by densely hairy brown skin.
 There are many intergrown seed containers inside the fruit.
 They are formed with black seeds along the central axis.

 The flesh of the kiwi fruit is green and pretty soft.
 Especially when the fruit is fully ripe, it tastes sourish and aromatic.
 Kiwis have a high vitamin C content.
 Since the plant’s twine is like lianas in height and width, they need a climbing aid along which they can grow.